You are 30 and enjoying life in the best possible way, but do you have financial backing?

 As your tax bracket increases, the amount of tax that you pay also increases.
 And letting go off your hard-earned money is not the best feeling.

 Tax saving options can be of help to you.
-There are quite a few tax saving options like ELSS funds, tax saving fixed deposits or even covered bonds structured as MLDs that can help you save tax.
+There are quite a few tax saving options like ELSS funds, tax saving fixed deposits or even bonds structured as MLDs that can help you save tax.
 If you have a girl child and you want to save up for her education, the Sukanya Samriddhi Yojana can be helpful.

 10. Eat, Breathe, Repeat Cashback Apps